saashqdev/intake/README.md

-# dFlow
+# inTake

-Dflow is a self-hosted platform for deploying and managing applications, similar to Vercel, Railway, or Heroku. dFlow provides automated deployment workflows, container orchestration, and infrastructure management capabilities while giving you full control over your infrastructure and data.
+Intake is a self-hosted platform for deploying and managing applications, similar to Vercel, Railway, or Heroku. inTake provides automated deployment workflows, container orchestration, and infrastructure management capabilities while giving you full control over your infrastructure and data.

 ## Self Hosting

 ### Railway

-You can deploy dFlow on Railway using the button below.
+You can deploy inTake on Railway using the button below.

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/NNuPfr?referralCode=I9okFq)

 ### Docker

-You can deploy dFlow as docker-image on your server, follow this guide👇
+You can deploy inTake as docker-image on your server, follow this guide👇

 #### Requirements